-To open the Filesystem Manager, select the Files and Data category or the Network and Connectivity category in the System Manager window and then click "Filesystem Manager."
+To open the Filesystem Manager, select the Files and Data category in the System Manager window and then click "Filesystem Manager."

 You can use the Get Info button to display detailed information about a selected filesystem.
 Select the name of the filesystem in the Filesystem Manager window and click the Get Info button.
 A Filesystem Panel appears and displays the type of filesystem, its capacity (in megabytes), its free space (in megabytes), how full it is (percentage), whether or not it is mounted, the space monitoring status, and a couple of related guides that you may want to use.